MicrosoftDocs/azure-docs/articles/active-directory/managed-service-identity/qs-configure-template-windows-vm.md

         }
     }
     ```
-5. Then, add the following entry to assign your user assigned identity your VM:
+5. Then, add the following entry to assign your user assigned identity to your VM:

     ```json
     {